sinhrks/ggfortify/ISSUE_TEMPLATE.md

-Please go to Stack Overflow for help and support:
+Please go to Stack Overflow for help and support with a [minimal reproducible example](https://stackoverflow.com/help/mcve):

 https://stackoverflow.com/questions/tagged/ggfortify